Zhanxueyou/helm-www/content/zh/docs/chart_template_guide/function_list.md

 ### values

-The `values` function is similar to `keys`, except it returns a new `list` with all the values of the source `dict` (only one dictionary is supported).
+The `values` function is similar to `keys`, except it returns a new `list` with all the values of the source `dict` (only one dictionary is supported）。

 ```yaml
 $vals := values $myDict